Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   > [Info] The product must be saved to start the creation process of the offers.

 8. Click the [SAVE] button in the upper right corner.
-The *Edit Product* view is closed.
+The *Edit product* view is closed.
 The *LIST* tab with the product list is displayed again.
 The new offers will be created.

   > [Info] It may take some time until the offers have been finally created.